opensafely/documentation/docs/actions-scripts.md

 ## Reading and Writing Outputs

 Scripted actions can read and write output files that are saved in the workspace.
-These generally fall into two categories: large files of `highly_sensitive` data to feed into other actions, or smaller `moderately_sensitive` outputs intended for review and release.
+These generally fall into two categories:
+* large files of `highly_sensitive` data for use by other actions
+* smaller `moderately_sensitive` outputs for review and release

-### Large `highly_sensitive` Output Files
+### Large `highly_sensitive` output files

 It is important that the right files formats are used for large data files.
 The wrong formats can waste disk space, execution time, and server memory.
 The specific formats used vary with language ecosystem, but they should always be compressed.

+!!! note
-Note: the `cohortextractor` command produces `csv.gz` outputs, which is the current recommended output to be consumed by all supported languages.
+    The `cohortextractor` command produces `csv.gz` outputs. `csv.gz` is the recommended output format.

 === "Python"

     ```python
     # read compressed csv output from cohortextractor
-    pd.read_csv("output/input.csv.gz)
+    pd.read_csv("output/input.csv.gz")

     # write compressed feather file
     df.to_feather("output/model.feather", compression="zstd")